claudiogiu/MLflow-Hyperparameter-Tuning/README.md

 ## Introduction

 This repository is designed for hyperparameter tuning via MLflow.
-The optimization process is performed via GridSearchCV, ensuring the selection of the best-performing model.
-MLflow Tracking systematically logs parameters, metrics, and artifacts, enabling detailed monitoring of experiments.
-The top-performing model is then registered and versioned in MLflow Model Registry, laying the groundwork for a deployment strategy.
 The model is trained on a dataset sourced from the research conducted by KOKLU M., TASPINAR Y.S.
 (2021) in their paper *Determining the Extinguishing Status of Fuel Flames With Sound Wave by Machine Learning Methods* (IEEE Access, Vol. 9, DOI: [10.1109/ACCESS.2021.3088612](https://doi.org/10.1109/ACCESS.2021.3088612)).

 The dataset used for training is publicly available at [this link](https://www.muratkoklu.com/datasets/).

+MLflow Tracking systematically logs parameters, metrics, and artifacts, enabling detailed monitoring of experiments.
+The top-performing model is then registered and versioned in MLflow Model Registry.

 ## Getting Started